Direct limits in categories of normed vector lattices and Banach lattices: Direct limits and order continuity

 \subsection{Acknowledgements}

-During this research, the first author was supported by a China Scholarship Council grant.
-The authors thank Onno van Gaans and Anthony Wickstead for helpful conversations\textemdash the latter also for providing \cref{ex:wickstead}\textemdash and Ben de Pagter and Werner Ricker for making \cite{de_pagter_ricker_IN_PREPARATION_SEPTEMBER_2019} available.
+The authors thank Onno van Gaans and Anthony Wickstead for helpful conversations\textemdash the latter also for providing \cref{ex:wickstead}\textemdash and Ben de Pagter and Werner Ricker for making \cite{de_pagter_ricker_IN_PREPARATION} available.
+They thank the anonymous referee for their careful reading of the manuscript and their detailed comments.